hlissner/lb6-actions/README.md

 # LaunchBar 6 actions

-Custom actios for [LaunchBar 6](http://obdev.at/products/launchbar).
+Custom actions for [LaunchBar 6](http://obdev.at/products/launchbar).
 Brewed myself, juryrigged from old applescripts, or contributed by contributors!

 > Have a suggestion or request?
 [Create a new